Caidian, Wuhan

-Caidian District (蔡甸区 (蔡甸區, Càidiàn Qū)) is one of 13 urban districts that constitute the prefecture-level city of Wuhan, the capital of Hubei Province, China, forming part of the city's southwestern suburbs and situated on the northwestern (left) bank of the Yangtze River.
+Caidian District (蔡甸区 (Càidiàn Qū)) is one of 13 urban districts that constitute the prefecture-level city of Wuhan, the capital of Hubei Province, China, forming part of the city's southwestern suburbs and situated on the northwestern (left) bank of the Yangtze River.
 On the left bank it borders the districts of Dongxihu to the north, Hanyang to the northeast, and Hannan to the south; on the opposite bank, Jiangxia and Hongshan.
 It also borders Xiaogan to the northwest and Xiantao to the southwest.

 Introduction

 The District of Caidian is situated along a tributary of the Yangtze river.
 There are karaoke bars, open markets and swathes of local shops from start-ups to well known chains.
 There is a main supermarket in the high street and a few Western-style bakeries.
 The town is fast developing due to globalization.
 There are numerous hospitals and schools in the town.
 A local specialty is hot, spicy beef noodles, which is boiled in large cauldrons.
 Some residents achieve notable academic success, attending local universities within Wuhan, such as Wuhan university, a top ten university in China.

 Lotus grows in the small lakes within the towns and are managed by government workers.
 Chinese New Year is a popular time for the town with many fireworks being sold and lit.
-Bus services to Wuhan city are excellent and affordable.
+Bus services to Wuhan city are available.